cjacker/opensource-toolchain-stm8/README.md

 * Or you have an empty development board never flashed with STLINK.

 ## Flashing with STLINK adapter
-First, please connect the corresponding pins of SWIM interface and development board.

 You need gcc/libusb development packages installed before build and install stm8flash: